yashiro1899/icecube/description.markdown

 ### About Me

 He's a real nowhere man,
 Sitting in his nowhere land,
-Making all his nowhere plans for nobody
+Making all his nowhere plans for nobody.